PierreSenellart/provsql/doc/TODO/continuous_distributions.md

    `provsql.use_bound_check`.
 One regression test that exercises an unsatisfiable predicate and verifies the row is pruned.

+6. **Expected value and moments.** Add the `src/semiring/Expectation.h` compiled semiring and its `sr_expectation` SQL binding, the scalar functions `expected_value` / `variance` / `moment`, and the independence-detection precomputation on circuits.
+Closed-form path for the basic distributions; MC fallback otherwise.
+   Aggregate forms come from the existing aggregation pipeline.
+   Regression test in `test/sql/continuous_expectation.sql` covering analytical, structurally-independent, and MC-fallback cases.

+7. **Studio.** Specific renderers for `gate_rv` and `gate_rv_arith`; node-inspector distribution preview (analytical for `rv` leaves, empirical histogram for `rv_arith` and `gate_cmp` over RVs); side-by-side density overlay with estimated `P(X > Y)`; Config-panel rows for the new GUCs;
+   demo script in `studio/scripts/`; Playwright e2e; new "Continuous distributions" subsection in `doc/source/user/studio.rst`.
+Compatibility-floor bump aligned with the extension version that ships these gate types.

-6. **Polish.** Documentation:
+8. **Polish.** Documentation:
    `doc/source/user/continuous-distributions.rst` (tutorial),
    `doc/source/dev/probability-evaluation.rst` (arch update).
    Run `make docs`.
-Demo script in `studio/scripts/` if the Studio UI handles the new gate types as opaque tokens (likely yes; it already labels gate types it does not specially render).
 Leave `EXCEPT`, `DISTINCT`, `GROUP BY`, and HAVING with RV operands as a clearly-marked TODO.

 ## Implementation observations